bruceravel/DnDthings/docs/distant_moon/chapter3.rst

 will be completely comfortable with everything it says and does.

 Oon For is happy to provide language worm parasites to the party.
-It has so expectation of payment, simply happy to provide the service.
+It has no expectation of payment, simply happy to provide the service.
 But it would be interested in sampling some genetic material from the party.
 Allow the players to be creative about how they provide it.